DomMinnich/TicketWorkforceSystem/README.md

-# St. Elizabeth Ticketing and Request Management System
+# Ticketing and Request Management System

 ## Overview

-The project is a comprehensive ticketing and request management system for St. Elizabeth.
+The project is a comprehensive ticketing and request management system for a PreK through 8 school and used in a highschool (9-12).
 It is designed to support complete workflows for ticket lifecycle management, admin oversight, and reporting, ensuring both users and administrators have the necessary tools for effective issue tracking and resolution.

 ## Architecture